-At the beginning of Junior year Dearborn students get paired with a Career Services counselor and meet with them individually once a week for the next two years.
-This valuable service is for the purpose of helping the student prepare to apply to college, gain entrance into training programs and/or develop work skills for independent living after Dearborn.
+At the beginning of their Junior year, Dearborn students get paired with a Career Services counselor with whom they meet weekly for the next two years.
+This helps each student prepare to apply to college, gain entrance into training programs and/or develop work skills for independent living after Dearborn.

 For students who are college bound, career services counselors work closely with them around all aspects of the college application process.
-Students receive guidance and help in preparing for the SAT or ACT, and in signing up to take the tests.
-Counselors help the student find two or four year colleges appropriate to the student's interests and frequently visit those colleges with the student.
-Help in filling out applications and financial aid forms (FAFSA) removes some of the anxiety felt by our students.
-When necessary, the counselor will help line up academic supports at the college to ensure the student's successful transition as that big step is taken.
+Students receive guidance and help in preparing and applying to take the SAT or ACT.
+Counselors not only help each student find appropriate two- or four-year colleges appropriate but also frequently visit those colleges with the student.
+Counselors also help in filling out applications and financial aid forms (FAFSA) and may help to find academic supports at the college to ensure the student's successful transition.

 Transition to a Career